1902 Victorian Farmhouse Home Tour

 We adore our kitchen, and it works hard for our family.
 You can see all of the details of this crazy renovation here – it was such a big undertaking!
 We couldn’t be happier with how it turned out!

 Our house was built in 1902, and must have been spectacular back in it’s glory days.
 Unfortunately, it’s been pretty neglected for the last 30-40 years, so we had our work cut out for us.
+Especially when it came to fixing any electrical issues the house had, fortunately for us we were able to find a local service similar to this Electrician Manly company to help us sort it.
 That being said, we were so lucky to find it when we did as it was just what we were looking for!
 I spent so much time viewing houses for sale near me that when I eventually found this property I knew it was the only one for me.
 As you can imagine, I could not get in touch with the real estate agent quick enough!
 Buying this house is still one of the best investments that I have ever made.
 The hallway is one of my favorite parts of our home, but it didn’t always look so nice:

 One of my favorite things to show – these things take TIME.
 We have worked so hard over the past two years, but it takes a lot of patience and perseverance to fix up an old home.